A different kind of kindness

 You could be a painter or a teacher or a priest, a compliment will definitely make you happy.
 Then why not extend the same to others.
 We don’t hold back an opportunity to criticize then why do we hold back the appreciation.

 Giving a compliment works both ways.
 It makes both the sender and the receiver happy.
-Try a simple experiment today….compliment your maid, appreciate the autowala who got you home, thank the person on the road who allowed you to overtake and appreciate the one who cooked your food and tell me you don’t feel on top of the world.
+Try a simple experiment today….compliment your maid, appreciate the cab driver who got you home, thank the person on the road who allowed you to overtake and appreciate the one who cooked your food and tell me you don’t feel on top of the world.